projectatomic/atomic-site/source/docs/docker-building-images.md

 Resource management and process isolation come from Linux Containers (LXC).
 Some security is built into resource management and process isolation.
 The added security of SELinux is also separate from Docker.
 The first three features demonstrate the value of containers.
 Docker, however, provides extra tooling beyond lxc-tools.

 One of the more important features of Docker is *image content management*, or *image layering*.
 Docker's layered approach to images (or content) provides a very powerful abstraction for building up application containers.
 An image provides the foundation layer for a container.
 New tools, applications, content, patches, etc. form additional layers on the foundation.
-Containers are instantiations of these combined entities, which can then be bundled into it's own image.
+Containers are instantiations of these combined entities, which can then be bundled into its own image.

 Docker allows you to build containers using a Dockerfile.
-The Dockerfile describes a base image for the build using the `FROM` instruction. `FROM` implicitly uses a image registry from which the base image is pulled.
+The Dockerfile describes a base image for the build using the `FROM` instruction. `FROM` implicitly uses an image registry from which the base image is pulled.
 This can be `docker.io` or some other (perhaps internal) registry.

 The additional layers of a Docker container are created with directives within the Dockerfile.
 The `RUN` directive is used to run commands in running image.
 Extra packages can be installed using the `RUN` instruction and the Linux distribution's package installation tool.
 For Fedora and Red Hat Enterprise Linux this tool is `yum`.
 Scripts and other content can be added to the layer by using the `ADD` instruction from local directories or a URL.